cgre23/NLP-Symptom-Checker---Dutch/README.md

 ## Model training

 A XG Boost classifier model is trained in the Jupyter Notebook called *Training.ipnyb*.
 The model is already trained and all the artifacts are saved in the artifacts folder.
 An API is then created in the *app.py* file which launches the model and provides predictions.
+Activate the virtual environment.
+If the venv folder is not available, a new virtual environment can be created using the available *requirements.txt* file.

+The model takes as input the free text from users, and outputs multiple possible medical diagnoses.
+The API is public and can be tested as described in the ** Deploying to Google Cloud (public API) ** section

 ## Build Docker container locally